Stacey Muirhead Captial Management

 • What will happen if the event does not take place?
 (Examples would include anti-trust action or financing glitches)

-We only participate in arbitrage and workout situations that have been publicly announced.
+We only participate in Event Driven Investments that have been publicly announced.
 Also, where possible, we attempt to reduce risk through some sort of hedge.
 An example of this would occur in the situation where an acquiring company is offering some form of exchange of its shares with a target company.
-In such a situation, we may sell short the proper ratio of shares to be received from the acquiring company in order to lock in a spread.
+In such a situation, we may sell short the proper ratio of shares to be received from the acquiring company to lock in a spread.

-The gross profits from most arbitrage & workout investments are normally quite small.
+The gross profits from most Event Driven Investments are normally quite small.
 However, the predictability of the return coupled with a short holding period usually produces acceptable rates of return.
-Arbitrage and workout investing typically produces more consistent profits from year to year than our long term investment holdings because the returns are to a large extent irrespective of the course of stock market averages.
+In most circumstances, Event Driven Investments typically produce more consistent profits from year to year than our Long Term Investments because the returns are to a large extent irrespective of the course of stock market averages.

 Web Design by Eyelight (Waterloo, Ontario).